Deep learning for laboratory earthquake prediction and autoregressive forecasting of fault zone stress: Introduction

 The majority of existing ML studies of labquakes use decision-tree-based algorithms and a gradient boosting framework (e.g., XGBoost model).
 In such studies models are built and errors are minimized by gradient descent methods using multiple learning algorithms that iteratively improve predictive performance beyond that of a single classical learning algorithm.
 These studies show that it is possible to successfully predict labquakes with reasonable accuracy.
 The success of the original approaches was based on continuous records of AE events broadcast from the lab fault zones.
-These AE represent a form of lab foreshock; they reflect the critical stress conditions that produce precursors to lab earthquakes.
+These AE represent a form of lab microearthquakes.
+AE are also detected during stable frictional slip.
+In this case, their origin is less clear, as they could represent microfracture events or micro-instabilities that do not impact the macroscopic strength (and therefore they do not appear as a stress drop).

 Despite the dramatic recent advances in lab earthquake prediction our understanding of how and why these methods work is far from complete.
 Simple questions remain such as how the AE signal scales with labquake timing and magnitude and how AE signal characteristics encode fault zone shear stress even during aperiodic failure.
 Here, we address these questions by exploring a wider range of ML/DL methods.
 We also address the open discussion regarding the predictability of earthquakes and if faults slip deterministically or stochastically.